 One read CU indicates that 4 KB data is read from the table.
 One write CU indicates that 4 KB data is written into the table.
-Data smaller than 4 KB during the operation will be rounded up to an integer.
+Data smaller than 4 KB during the operation is rounded up to an integer.
 For example, writing 7.6 KB data consumes two write CUs, and reading 0.1 KB data consumes one read CU.

 When applications use an API to perform Table Store read/write operations, the corresponding amount of read/write CUs is consumed.